milepore/dataviz-project-proposal/README.md

 ## Milestones

 * Week 9 - Map View of World Reviews
 ** Crated map of world reviews, with pan and zoom
 ** Updated data to include style families
-* Week 9 - Data finalization, First Filter
-** Adapt data to support style category
-** Update data source to include # reviews
+** Updated data source to include # reviews
+* Week 12 - Update Graph pseudo-viz to look at real data ** Build summarization function to allow summarizing the fields for histograms
+* Week 10 - First Filter
 ** Filter form to adapt data - a few fields
-* Week 10 - First map view
 * Week 11 - Experiment with Parallel Coordinate View
-* Week 12 - Update Graph pseudo-viz to look at real data
 * Week 13 - Finalize filter and interactivity, put it all together
 * Week 14 - Buffer / finalize / write paper